High Oil Pressure – Main Causes and Treatment

 This can be a result of either a blockage, a faulty part, or an issue with the oil itself.
 As we mentioned earlier, the typical pressure range lies between 25 and 65 PSI.
 When this range is exceeded, something is off and needs to be corrected before damage occurs.

-Proper lubrication is crucial to the health of any engine.
+Proper lubrication is vital to the health of any engine.
 Without it, friction builds and leads to overheating.
 When this happens, the risk of developing a crack in the engine block or blowing a head gasket increases.

-Each of these scenarios is extremely costly to resolve (if a repair is even possible at all).
+Each of these scenarios is exceedingly costly to resolve (if a repair is even possible at all).
 For this reason, your best bet is to take action at the first signs that you have high oil pressure.

 What Causes High Oil Pressure?